sebastian-zieba/PACMAN/docs/source/quickstart.rst

 * **work directory**:

-This directory will be created after running Stage 00.
+This directory will be created when running Stage 00.
 All the results of the following stages will be stored here.

 Example: ``/home/zieba/Desktop/Projects/Open_source/PACMAN/run/run_2022-01-19_16-46-19_GJ1214_Hubble13021``.